echovishakha/DataSentinel/README.md

 ## 🔒 Security Considerations

-- AI Safeguard employs a defense-in-depth approach to security
+- Data Sentinel employs a defense-in-depth approach to security
 - All detected sensitive information is processed locally in memory
 - Scan history stores only truncated samples of analyzed text
 - All database content is properly sanitized